What do the very best billboards, magazine spreads and online banner spaces all have in common? It’s all about availability.

 Let’s say, for instance, that a premium billboard close to one of your branch locations suddenly becomes available at a discount rate.

-Or, perhaps, you might suddenly be faced with the need to get a specific message out to new or existing customers, as would be the case if the asset management firm that hires a new superstar fund manager and who wants to publicise the move before her following of existing clients go elsewhere.
+Or, perhaps, you might suddenly be faced with the need to get a specific message out to new or existing customers, as would be the case if the asset management firm that hires a new superstar fund manager and who wants to publicize the move before her following of existing clients go elsewhere.

 When you have multiple branches, you may even find yourself in need of creating multiple materials – all of which will differ slightly.
 An example may be a flash end of season sale to make room for new stock where existing stock levels vary between branches.